-Gynecologic examination usually includes a manual pelvic examination, but this procedure is commonly viewed as lacking sensitivity for detection of early-stage disease.[9,10] There is no evidence for the benefit of this test for the early detection of and decreased mortality from ovarian cancer and it is not further considered.
+Gynecologic examination usually includes a manual pelvic examination, but this procedure is commonly viewed as lacking sensitivity for detection of early-stage disease.[3,4] There is no evidence of the benefit of this test for the early detection of and decreased mortality from ovarian cancer, so it is not further considered.

 A U.S. Food and Drug Administration Safety Communication issued in September 2016 recommends against using currently offered screening tests to screen for ovarian cancer in any population of women.
 Asymptomatic high-risk women who have a false-negative screening test may delay effective preventive treatments.

 The United Kingdom Collaborative Trial of Ovarian Cancer Screening (UKCTOCS)

 TVU (or transvaginal sonogram [TVS]) has been proposed as a screening method for ovarian cancer because of its ability to reliably measure ovarian size and detect small masses.

 In the UKCTOCS, outcomes among 50,623 postmenopausal women aged 50 to 74 years who were randomly assigned to 7 to 11 rounds of annual screening with TVU alone and 50,264 who underwent multimodal screening with CA-125 testing and TVU (see below) were compared with results from a comparison group of 101,299 women who were not screened.
 Women were recruited in 13 trial centers across the United Kingdom from 2001 to 2005.
 After trial initiation, but before analysis, the protocol was amended twice: 1) the study was extended to achieve greater power and 2) criteria for referral in the multimodal arm were liberalized to increase the percentage of positive screens.